LoyolaChicagoCS/gradhandbook/source/regulations.rst

 or if you wish to lodge a formal complaint, you should first meet to discuss the matter with the GPD.
 If the problem cannot be satisfactorily resolved by the GPD, it will be taken up by the Department Chair.
-Violations of the Universityâ€™s ethical standards not resolvable within the Department may call for the use of the Graduate Schoolâ€™s grievance procedure.
+Violations of the University's ethical standards not resolvable within the Department may call for the use of the Graduate School's grievance procedure.
 Students wishing to initiate a grievance must do so in writing to the Dean.
 Further information can be obtained from the Graduate School office.